oqolarte/oblong/content/project/imbentori.md

 1. maybe there is niceness in boarding unknown engines that take people elsewhere.
 1. the dream is to write at least 200 pages of walkthrough for an obscure rpg in purple prose
+1. who here wants to be speculating alone with their electronics and, immediately after that, their thoughts?

 {{< btt >}}